MicrosoftDocs/CortanaSkillsKit/docs/enterprise/enterprise-test-by-group.md

     Here's a suggested format:

     *Dear [user]: I’d like you to test my Cortana skill, [name], and have granted you access.
-You may invoke the skill on Windows 10 by saying “Hey Cortana, ask [invocation phrase].”
+You can invoke the skill on Windows 10 by saying “Hey Cortana, ask [invocation phrase].”
 (Note that enterprise skills run on Windows 10 devices only.
 Cortana on a mobile device won't work.)*

     *Please try these phrases:*